Ready for a camping vacation – or a staycation – in style? Here’s our list of the best places for glamping in Clare and the Aran Islands.

 Doolin Glamping is situated on a quiet cul-de-sac in the heart of Doolin and offers gorgeous luxury tents sleeping up to five people, featuring Mexican pine beds, bean bags, tea light chandeliers, Moroccan candles, and Persian rugs – think of it as camping like straight out of 1001 nights!

 The town is known as the home of traditional music.
-Several of its most famous pubs such as Fitz’s, O’Connor, and McGann’s are just a couple minutes walk from the campsite, so your nights after a long day of exploring are set, too.
+Several of its most famous pubs such as Fitz’s, O’Connor, and McGann’s are just a couple minutes walk from the campsite, so your nights after a long day of exploring are set, too – needless to say, this is one of the top things to do in Clare.

 Prices: from €80